 Next Steps

-If you've put it off, we recommend that you start with a simple review of these high-level items on all of your mobile apps (and regular website) to ensure that you don't become the target of an ADA lawsuit.
+If you've put it off, we recommend that you start with a simple review of these high-level items on all of your mobile apps (and regular websites) to ensure that you don't become the target of an ADA lawsuit.
 You should also start an ongoing conversation with your developers or third-party design team and come up with action plans for whatever remediation is necessary.
 It's better to be proactive and certainly much less expensive than waiting until you receive a demand letter or are sued in order to make the necessary changes.

 Get in Touch